 In the UK, we benefit from a continuous supply of clean water to our houses and businesses 24 hours a day.
-The Infrastructure used to deliver this is, in general, the same across the country from the south coast up to the northern tip of Scotland and from Wales to the east coast of England.
-The processes used are energy and chemically intensive, but result in some of the cleanest water in the world delivered to each of us, whenever we need it.
+The general infrastructure used to deliver this is the same across the whole country, and the processes used are both energy and chemically intensive.
+This results in some of the cleanest water in the world being delivered to everyone from the northern tip of Scotland to the south Coast, whenever we need it.

 However, our water supply systems are facing numerous and increasing challenges.
-Our growing population, ageing infrastructure and the impacts of climate change could result in a number of future scenarios.
+Our growing population, ageing infrastructure and the impacts of climate change could result in a number of potentially disastrous future scenarios.

 So how do we build resilience, efficiency and adaptability into our systems, networks and catchments to ensure we all receive clean water, sustainably, by the year 2065 and beyond?